alastairlundy/CliRunner/README.md

   // ServiceProvider and Dependency Injection code ommitted for clarity

-  ICommandRunner _commandRunner = serviceProvider.GetRequiredService<ICommandRunner>();
+  ICliCommandRunner _commandRunner = serviceProvider.GetRequiredService<ICliCommandRunner>();

   // Fluently configure your Command.
-  ICommandBuilder builder = new CommandBuilder("Path/To/Executable")
+  ICliCommandBuilder builder = new CliCommandBuilder("Path/To/Executable")
                             .WithArguments(["arg1", "arg2"])
                             .WithWorkingDirectory("/Path/To/Directory");

-  // Build it as a Command object when you're ready to use it.
+  // Build it as a CliCommand object when you're ready to use it.
-  Command command = builder.Build();
+  CliCommand command = builder.Build();

-  // Execute the command through CommandRunner and get the results.
+  // Execute the CliCommand through CommandRunner and get the results.
 BufferedProcessResult result = await _commandRunner.ExecuteBufferedAsync(command);
 ```